david672orford/zmorpher/Jurta/README.txt

     These are the final product.
 The adb file lists the words and refers to the suffixes in the suf file and the stress patterns in the acc file.
-    Note that these files are dated 2007 and do not reflect the bug fix which Juri refers to in his answer of 23 August 2013 to a comment on his blog posting. txt2adb.pl
+    Note that these files are dated 2007 and do not reflect the bug fix which Juri Linkov refers to in his answer of 23 August 2013 to a comment on his blog posting. txt2adb.pl
     Converts zaliz.txt to zaliz.adb